NIRSpec Micro-Shutter Assembly

 On this page

-Properties of the MSA
+Layout of the MSA

 Figure 1.
-Detailed diagram of the MSA
+Layout of the MSA

 Each shutter has an open area of approximately 0.20" × 0.46", with an ~0.07" separating wall on all sides.
 The total shutter pitch (center-to-center distance) is ~0.27" in the dispersion direction and ~0.53" in the spatial (cross-dispersion) direction.
 The shutter walls extend away from the shutter door, in the direction from which light enters, creating a “shield” to minimize shutter-to-shutter contamination and a “crate” for the shutter door to open into (see Figures 2 and 3).
+The magnet arm used in the reconfiguration of shutter patterns is on the wall side of the shutters.

 Figure 2.
 Detailed diagram of two MSA shutters